SSXModding/ssxog/docs/styleguide.md

 | `sz`     | Null terminated string                         |
 | `fl`     | Float                                          |
 | `d`      | Double                                         |

+Enumerations or structures do not need special notations; naming of variables should be enough (pointers should only need `p`).

 Additionally, there are also the following special prefixes: